Updated: Feb 25

-Today we're focusing on one of the final steps in pulling your wedding day look together.
-It might seem like a minor detail, but we have found over the years that a veil is usually the final piece of the puzzle that makes you feel like a bride.
+Today we're focusing on one learning all about one of the final steps in pulling your wedding day look together.
+It might seem like a minor detail, but we have found over the years that adding a veil is usually the final piece of the puzzle that makes you feel like a bride.

 At almost every bridal appointment at the shop, when you're in a wedding dress you love, adding the veil makes it all seem real.
 It's usually the point we see tears from our brides and their family and friends.

-But it also might be the part of your wedding day look that you have spent the least amount of time thinking about.
-You've scoured Pinterest looking at wedding dresses considering the styles you might like and that make sense for your wedding venue, but you have you thought about the veil.
+The veil you want to wear might be the part of your wedding day look that you have spent the least amount of time thinking about.
+You've scoured Pinterest looking at wedding dresses considering the styles you might like and what compliments your wedding venue, but you have you thought about the veil?

 Not every bride chooses to wear a veil on their wedding day, but if you are thinking about it, keep reading to learn about the different styles of veils so you can be ready for your appointment.

 Veils come in a variety of standard lengths and if you aren't familiar it might be confusing.
 We find the most popular lengths for our brides are the fingertip length and the cathedral length.
 Though we are finding brides recently are also interested in the chapel length.